Community Petition

 100

-The additional city resources required for a trial street closure are a small fraction of the overall city budget — and the return in community goodwill, economic activity, and quality of life far outweighs the cost.
-We ask the city to fund at least one trial closure and evaluate the results before closing the door on this idea.
+The additional city resources needed for a trial Saturday are a small fraction of the overall budget.
+We're asking the city to invest in at least one trial closure and let the community see what's possible.

 Add Your Name